lablup/backend.ai-docs-webui/docs/overview/overview.rst

 .. image:: key_concepts_2209.png
    :alt: Diagram explaining key concepts

-- User: The user is a person who connects to Backend.AI and performs work.
+- User: The user is a person who connects to GPU Platform and performs work.
   Users are divided into normal users, domain admins, and superadmins according to their privileges.
 While ordinary users can only perform tasks related to their computing sessions, domain admins have the authority to perform